-Druid and NUI Galway
+Druid and University of Galway

-In February 2022, Druid and NUI Galway announced a new 10-year strategic partnership running until 2031.
+In February 2022, Druid and University of Galway announced a new 10-year strategic partnership running until 2031.
 Building on the previous 10-year relationship, this new partnership will deliver greater impact and opportunities through student engagement, curricular innovation, local and global events, and the enrichment of the creative sector in the west of Ireland.

 The Druid Academy

 The Druid Academy supports a range of undergraduate and postgraduate programmes in Drama, Theatre and Performance, as well as PhD research opportunities.
 Visit this page for more on the Druid Academy.

 Wider Campus Engagement